Quick start with Dessia SDK

 - Length is defined

-- Values type (T), i.e a python builtin (
+- Values type (T) must be simple, i.e a python builtin (int, float, str, bool)

 class Bearing(PhysicalObject):